wangzhou/uadk/docs/wd_design.md

 | libwd | *ch* | Input | Indicate the working channel. |
 |       | *va* | Input | Indicate the virtual address. |

-Return physical address if it succeeds.
-Return NULL if the virtual address is invalid.
+Return the address for accelerator if it succeeds.
+Return NULL if the input virtual address is invalid.

 ## Example